André DiMera: 2015–2018

 André was briefly accused of stealing from DiMera Enterprises, but suspicion turned to Stefano when it was revealed that the body in Stefano's grave didn't match his DNA, and Stefano was ultimately confirmed to be alive, but it was just Shane posing as Stefano to get Hope out of prison.
 Shane and Steve later saw security footage of a man that looked exactly like Stefano.
 André feuded with Eduardo Hernandez, his son Dario, and Deimos Kiriakis for control of the Orwell, which resulted in Deimos poisoning André and kidnapping Chad and Gabby.
 André teamed up with Eduardo to kidnap Sonny, hoping for a hostage exchange, but Deimos refused and revealed that André had stolen the Orwell device from its true inventor, which turned out to be Drew Donovan, who erased the Orwell permanently.

-Chad and Abby invited André and Kate to move back into the mansion, and André noticed Chad and Gabi getting close, though he stood by his belief that Chad and Abby were meant to together, but Kate wanted Chad and Gabi to get together.
+Chad and Abby invited André and Kate to move back into the mansion, and André noticed Chad and Gabi getting close, though he stood by his belief that Chad and Abby were meant to be together, but Kate wanted Chad and Gabi to get together.
 Abby broke up with Chad and he and Gabi got together.
 After Chad was lost in a plane crash, André married Kate, so she could be CEO of DiMera Enterprises, since the board deemed André as unstable.
 André and Theo helped Abby delete the photo of Chad standing over Deimos’ dead body, wiping the knife clean.
 Dario Hernandez was using the photo to blackmail Abby into staying married to him.
 Abby and Chad reconciled once the whole truth came out.

 André wanted an equal partnership with Kate, so he turned to Marlena for help in proving he was sane, so he could agree the CEO position for Kate.
 Hattie was posing as Marlena, and publicly declared André as insane and had him locked up in a mental institution.
 André was released after Hattie was exposed, but faced backlash from Chad and Kate for his actions.
 Kate and André agreed to trust and respect each other as long as they stay married.
 Chad and Abby planned to remarry in a double ceremony with Paul and Sonny, but Ben Weston interrupted the double wedding and announced that Will was alive.